SCROLL DOWN TO DOWNLOAD THIS SOUND FILE ↓

 Bell 6: Kleine Kindsglocke (c²)

-A list of the equipment I used to capture the sound and the video + the Software that I used to edit the sound and the videos!
+The equipment I used to capture the sound and the video + the Software that I used to edit the video!

 If you want to stay in the loop for daily new sounds?
 Subscribe to my YouTube Channel!

 You can Download the Church Bell Sound Effect here!